flyingcircusio/doc/src/guide/api/types.rst

     The customer number of the customer who is charged for resources that belong to this project.

+in_maintenance
+    *bool, default:* ``False``

+    True, if the project is in maintenance mode.
+This prevents alerting FC staff.

 maintenance_start
     *filterable, default:* ``22``